 In medicine, however, its benefits are impossible to ignore – only recently a study in Nature Medicine journal reported on an algorithm that can learn to read complex eye scans.1

 When tested, it performed as well as two of the world’s leading retina specialists and did not miss a single urgent case.

 But what has not been proven is the infallibility of artificial intelligence (AI).
 When a mistake does occur, where does the liability lie?

 Robots in the dock

-Clinicians should ensure any robot or algorithm is used as part of – not in place of – sound clinical judgement and proficiency.
+Clinicians should ensure any robot or algorithm is used as part of – not in place of – sound clinical judgment and proficiency.
 Algorithms, including those used by triaging apps, should not be blindly followed without regard to a patient’s particular clinical features or circumstances, such as geographical location, which may impact on the probability of certain diagnoses.
-Medical Protection membership can provide protection with regard to allegations against your clinical judgement.
+Medical Protection membership can provide protection with regard to allegations against your clinical judgment.